Music is something that most of us enjoy daily, and while we appreciate its sound, we rarely think much about the instruments behind those sounds.

 10. World’s Largest Tuba

 Standard tubas are pretty large.
 Traditional concert tubas, the biggest members of the brass family, usually weigh between 20 and 30 pounds.
-That’s a giant instrument, but not bigger than Big Carl.
+That’s a giant instrument, but it doesn’t compare to Big Carl.

 Big Carl is the loving nickname given to the world’s most enormous tuba.
-This instrument is three times larger than the average tuba mentioned above and takes two people to hold and play properly.
+This instrument is three times larger than the average tuba mentioned above, and standing at almost 8 feet tall, it takes two people to hold and play properly.

 11. Contrabass Saxophone